hqoss/rabbit_mq/README.md

 | customer    | exchange    | customer/customer.created | queue            | customer.created | \[]       |
 | customer    | exchange    | customer/customer.updated | queue            | customer.updated | \[]       |

+ℹ️ As seen in the RabbitMQ Management dashboard.

 ![RabbitMQ Topology](assets/rabbitmq-topology.png)

 First, ensure you point to a valid `amqp_url` by adding this into your `config.exs`.